Quantum critical systems with dissipative boundaries: Dynamic scaling behavior in the presence of dissipation

-In the case of homogenous couplings to the environment sources with equal dissipator parameters $w_b=u$ associated with the identical local baths, such as that sketched in Fig.~\ref{fig:sketchhom}, one observes the emergence of a dynamic scaling regime as well~\cite{NRV-19,RV-19,RV-21-rev}, involving a further scaling variables associated with the dissipation parameters $u$.
+associated with identical local baths, such as those sketched in Fig.~\ref{fig:sketchhom}, one observes the emergence of a dynamic scaling regime as well~\cite{NRV-19,RV-19,RV-21-rev}, involving a further scaling variables associated with the dissipation parameters $w$.
 The analysis of Refs.~\onlinecite{YMZ-14,YLC-16,NRV-19,RV-19,RV-20} shows that dissipation represents a relevant perturbation at CQTs, leading out of criticality similarly to the temperature.
 Thus an appropriate tuning is required to stay within the critical regime.
 This is achieve by considering the scaling variable

 Then, the dynamic FSS behavior of the fermionic correlations reads~\cite{NRV-19,RV-19}

 Therefore the dynamic FSS behaviors in the presence of homogenous dissipation is asymptotically obtained in the large-$L$ limit keeping also the scaling variable $\gamma$ fixed.
 In particular, this implies that the Hamiltonian parameters $\bar\mu_i$ and $\bar\mu$ must remain close to the critical value $\bar{\mu}_i=\bar{\mu}=0$, and the dissipation parameter must be tuned to low values, i.e., $u\sim L^{-z}$, to remain within the critical regime during the time evolution.
 Dynamic scaling laws in the thermodynamic limit can be obtained from the above FSS laws~\cite{RV-19,RV-21-rev}, by taking the limit $L/\lambda\to\infty$ where $\lambda=|\bar{\mu}|^{-\nu}$ represents a length scale.
 The above dynamic scaling behaviors have been accurately checked within the Kitaev model with antiperiodic boundary conditions and homogenous local couplings to baths associated with pumping, decay and dephasing~\cite{NRV-19,RV-19}.
 The asymptotic dynamic scaling behavior is generally approached with $O(1/L)$ or $O(\lambda^{-1})$ corrections~\cite{RV-19}.
 The above studies~\cite{NRV-19,RV-19} considered dissipative systems without boundaries, assuming antiperiodic boundary conditions, for which translation invariance is preserved even for finite systems.
 We have verified that the dynamic FSS (\ref{gcpscadiss}) is also asymptotically observed when considering Kitaev wires with open boundary conditions (some results are shown later), thus in the presence of boundaries.